Ripper Jayanandan: Major thefts and murders

-His next attack was at a house in Kodungallur police station limits in Thrissur, in which he attacked Aravindaksha Panicker and wife Omana Panicker and caused grievous injuries to both, besides robbing 18-sovereign gold ornaments.
+His next attack was at a house in Kodungallur Police Station limits in Thrissur, in which he attacked Aravindaksha Panicker and his wife Omana Panicker and caused grievous injuries to both, besides robbing 18-sovereign gold ornaments.

 Jayanandan's next target was an outlet of Kerala State Beverages Corporation at North Paravoor in August 2005.
-When the security guard Subhashakan challenged him to rob the next house and take more money and 3 Video cassette player, Jayanandan struck him on the head with an iron rod and killed him.
+When the security guard Subhashakan challenged him to rob the next house and take more money and 3 Video cassette players, Jayanandan struck him on the head with an iron rod and killed him.

 Escape

 The police suspect that the jailbreak occurred after midnight.
 The fugitives had cut through the cylindrical 'dead latch' of the padlocked cell's grilled door, possibly with a hacksaw blade, and scaled the relatively low wall of the block.
 (The wall had been fortified and topped with an electrified barbed wire fence in 2011 to house terror suspect Thadiyantavide Nazeer.)
-They proceeded to the prison's infirmary and stole bed sheets and clothes left out to dry on clothes lines.
+They proceeded to the prison's infirmary and stole bed sheets and clothes left out to dry on clotheslines.

 The convicts hastily assembled a crude ladder from wooden poles to scale the wall.
 Once on top of the wall, they used a rope fashioned out of the knotted bed sheets and clothes to abseil down to the ground.
 The escapees had made up their cots inside the cell with vessels and pillows to make it appear as if they were sleeping.
 The prison's extensive surveillance camera network was down at the time of the escape, purportedly due to a power outage.